openjournals/inara/example/paper.md

 Software [@smith2018] publishing pipeline.
 The publishing method is similar to the model described by @krewinkel2017, in that Markdown is used as the input format.
-The author-provided files serves as the source for all generated publishing artifacts.
+The author-provided files serve as the source for all generated publishing artifacts.

-Apart from the main text, articles should also provide a metadata section at the beginning of this article is formatted using [YAML], a human-friendly data serialization language [@yaml_website].
+Apart from the main text, articles must also provide a metadata section at the beginning of the article formatted using [YAML], a human-friendly data serialization language [@yaml_website].
 This information is included in the title and sidebar of the generated PDF.